hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

     auto_create_group  On
 ```

-~> **NOTE:** Sending to Amazon CloudWatch is only supported when Terraform
-Enterprise is located within AWS due to how Fluent Bit reads AWS credentials.

 ~> **NOTE:** In Terraform Enterprise installations using AWS external services,
 Fluent Bit will have access to the same `AWS_ACCESS_KEY_ID` and
 `AWS_SECRET_ACCESS_KEY` environment variables that are used for object storage.

 ### Amazon S3

+Sending to Amazon S3 is only supported when Terraform Enterprise is located
+within AWS due to how Fluent Bit reads AWS credentials.

 This example configuration forwards all logs to Amazon S3.
 Refer to the
 [`s3` Fluent Bit output plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/s3)